deathcoder/kubernetes-client-loadbalancer-example/README.md

    - **Pros**: Kubernetes-native approach, future-proof (EndpointSlices are standard)
    - **Cons**: Requires additional RBAC for endpointslices resource

+4. **MP-Browse** (`mp-browse/`) - 🏭 **Production Application Testing**
+   - **Approach**: Your actual production application (browse-webapp) deployed in the test cluster
+   - **How**: Uses the same EndpointSlice-based zone-aware load balancing as slice-client
+   - **Pros**: Test your real application locally before deploying to staging/production
+   - **Use Case**: Validate that zone-aware routing works with your actual app and configuration
+   - **Note**: You provide your own JAR file - see `mp-browse/README.md` for setup instructions

-> **Why Three Implementations?**
+> **Why Three Implementations (+ Production App)?**
 > We discovered that Spring Cloud's built-in `ZonePreferenceServiceInstanceListSupplier` doesn't work with Spring Cloud Kubernetes Discovery (see `SPRING_CLOUD_ISSUE.md`).
 These three implementations demonstrate different working approaches to achieve 100% zone-aware routing.
+The mp-browse integration allows you to test your actual production application in the same local environment.

 #### Infrastructure
 - **Kind Cluster** - Local Kubernetes cluster with nodes labeled as different zones (zone-a, zone-b)